UniMath/agda-unimath/src/metric-spaces/pseudometric-spaces.lagda.md

-A {{#concept "pseudometric space" Agda=Pseudometric-Space}} is a [premetric space](metric-spaces.premetric-spaces.md) whose [premetric](metric-spaces.premetric-structures.md) is symmetric reflexive and triangular.
+A {{#concept "pseudometric space" Agda=Pseudometric-Space}} is a [premetric space](metric-spaces.premetric-spaces.md) whose [premetric](metric-spaces.premetric-structures.md) is symmetric, reflexive, and triangular.

-Indistiguishability in a pseudometric space is an [equivalence relation](foundation.equivalence-relations.md).
+Indistinguishability in a pseudometric space is an [equivalence relation](foundation.equivalence-relations.md).

 ## Definitions